-Most people are unaware of the type asbestos surveys that are required or the the standards and limitations of each of the types of survey has.
-Asbestos surveys (HSG 264) are split in to two basic types of survey:
+Most people are unaware of the type of asbestos surveys that are required or the standards and limitations of each of the types of the survey have.
+Asbestos surveys (HSG 264) are split into two basic types of survey:

 HSG 264 Asbestos Management Surveys.

 A management survey is a standard asbestos survey, the purpose of which is to locate, where practicable, the presence of any suspect ACMs in the building which has the potential to be damaged or disturbed during normal occupancy.
 This Survey needs to include foreseeable maintenance and any further installation.
 Management asbestos surveys generally will involve minor intrusive work and some disturbance of the suspected asbestos.
 The extent of intrusion will vary between premises, ie it will depend on factors such as the type of building, the nature of construction, accessibility etc. A management asbestos survey includes an assessment of the condition of the various ACMs and their ability to release fibres into the air if they are disturbed in some way.
 This ‘material assessment’ will give a good initial guide to the priority for managing ACM.

 HSG 264 Asbestos Refurbishment and Demolition Surveys (Fully Intrusive Inspections).